arielgee/Sage-Like/.misc/tasks.md

 >A few basic custom CSS files for the Feed Preview page that can be used as‑is or serve as examples.
 * add a link to the extension's page to the posted 'sl-customFeedPreview-CSS-files.zip' in discourse.mozilla.org
 * use site's favicon for feedPreview page; access https://www.host.com/favicon.ico and replace the href of <link rel="shortcut icon"> in feedPreview.html
+* try to handle more cases of site's favicons
 ---

 ## Now